 NOTE: Maine Law students and University of Maine students are not eligible for most USM Graduate Assistantships.

 Students who withdraw from the University, are dismissed from their degree program, or are released from their Graduate Assistant position due to inadequate performance, will forfeit their assistantship.
-If the status change occurs during a semester, the student may be required to reimburse the University for any unearned stipend and scholarship benefit associated with that semester.
+If the status change occurs during a semester, the student will be required to reimburse the University for any unearned stipend and tuition waiver associated with that semester.

 Returning students are not guaranteed their previous assistantships.
 Re-appointments, approved through the department’s or program’s normal processes, are made at the discretion of the supervisor.

-There are a few ways to inquire about and apply for Graduate Assistantships:
+There are a couple of ways to inquire about and apply for Graduate Assistantships:

-2. Graduate Assistantship openings are posted on the Office of Graduate Studies website
+1. Graduate Assistantship openings are posted on the Office of Graduate Studies website with information about how to apply.

-For specific step-by-step instructions for how to apply for a Graduate Assistantship, please review this document.
+For specific step-by-step instructions for how to apply for one of these positions, please review this Applying for a Graduate Assistantship Guide (PDF).

-Hiring paperwork (the I-9 paperwork, confidentiality statement, direct deposit form, and required tax documents) will be completed by the student and supervisor or HR liaison.
+Hiring paperwork (the I-9 paperwork, confidentiality statement, direct deposit form, and required tax documents) will be completed by the student and supervisor, HR liaison, or Campus Student Employment office.

 • The confidentiality statement and I-9 forms are available on the Human Resources website.